SethWalkeroo/Console-Apps/README.md

 **tictactoe.py:** A two player tictactoe game.
 Like battleship, the board is variable.
 It is simply a coordinate based tic tac toe game for two players.

 **vidplayer.py** This application **REQUIRES** that you have your own youtube api key from console.developers.google.com.
 An application that uses youtube's api and the vlc media player to link, search, and/or download youtube videos.
 You can also play videos stored locally on your machine.
-If you choose to download a video through this applicatoin
+If you choose to download a video, the program will ask you to name the file and it will be saved inside the videos folder for future use.

 # Other files